rinsa318/Patch-Based-3DFaceReconst/README.md

 ### Dataset

 To run my code, you have to prepare dataset below.
+68 landmark points and mask image can extract by using creat_data.py

 + RGB images, Normal map images and Mask images
 + taken under the same measurement environment(lighting environment)